TeamHypersomnia/Hypersomnia/README.md

 	- [Details](#details)
 - [Contributing](#contributing)

+## Introduction

-Hypersomnia is an upcoming community-centered shooter released as free software, with an aspiration to one day become an MMO with elements of RPG.
+Hypersomnia is a fast-paced top-down arena shooter released as free software, with an aspiration to one day become an MMO with elements of RPG.

 Set in a hypothetical afterlife reality, it shall provide joy through altruistic behaviours, fierce fights, exploration, fulfillment of elaborate social roles or sowing panic as a traitor to benevolent ones.